dfelinto/blender-manual/manual/animation/constraints/motion_tracking/follow_track.rst

    Follow Track Constraint panel.

 Active Clip
-   Receive tracking data from the active movie clip in the Movie Clip editor.
+   Receive tracking data from the scene's :ref:`Active Clip <bpy.types.Scene.active_clip>`.
-   If unchecked, an option appears to choose from the other available clips.
+   If unchecked, an option appears to choose from the other clips.

 3D Position
    Use the 3D position of the track to parent to.